brianellin/bsky-mcp-server/POST_FORMAT_SPEC.md

 Posts can have multiple types, including:
 - `standalone` - A regular post
 - `reply` - A response to another post
-- `repost` - A reshare of another user's post
 - `quote` - A post that embeds another post with added commentary
 - `reply_limited` - A post with limited reply capabilities

+### Repost Structure
+Reposts use a dedicated `<repost>` tag structure containing:
+- Attributes of the person who reposted it (author_name, author_handle, resposted_at)
+- A timestamp for when the repost occurred
+- The full original post structure inside the repost tag

 ### Embed Types
 Embeds can have the following types: